Crossed-leg Reverse Crunch

 - 2

-Engage your core and lift your hips off the floor while bringing your knees toward your chest.
-Breathe out as you lift.
+Engage your core and lift your feet off the floor, bringing your knees towards your chest while maintaining the crossed-leg position.

 - 3